Ogezi-Emmanuel/medical-consultant-app/README.md

    - Using PNPM: `pnpm install`
    - Using npm: `npm install`
 3. Configure environment variables
-   - Create `.env` locally with the variables listed below
+   - Copy `.env` from Vercel (see Deployment) or create it locally with the variables listed below
 4. Run the dev server
    - `pnpm dev` and open http://localhost:3000

-## 2. Deployment
+## 2. Deployment to Vercel

-This project can be deployed on any Node.js hosting provider that supports Next.js (e.g., Netlify, Render, Railway, Fly.io, or a custom Node server).
-No provider-specific configuration is required.
+This project is pre-configured for Vercel with `vercel.json` and convenient CLI scripts in `package.json`.

+Vercel CLI (first-time setup):
+- Login: `pnpm vercel:login`
+- Link project: `pnpm vercel:link` (choose or create a Vercel project)

+Environment configuration on Vercel:
+- Add your environment variables to Vercel (Preview and Production):
+  - `vercel env add GEMINI_API_KEY`
+  - `vercel env add NEXT_PUBLIC_SUPABASE_URL`
+  - `vercel env add NEXT_PUBLIC_SUPABASE_ANON_KEY`
+  - If you use `GOOGLE_API_KEY` instead of `GEMINI_API_KEY`, add that too
+- Pull envs to local `.env` when needed:
+  - `pnpm vercel:pull`

+Deploy:
+- Preview deployment: `pnpm vercel:deploy`
+- Production deployment: `pnpm vercel:deploy:prod`

+Notes:
+- The build, dev, and install commands are defined in `vercel.json`
+- Serverless function limits (duration/memory) are configured in `vercel.json` for API routes

 ## 3. Environment Variables